edoelas/kkgepo/README.md

 **Installation**: `source ~/kkgepo/kubealiasrc`

-By default the tool loads its aliases from the `aliases.yaml` file next to `main.py`.
-This path can be overridden by setting the `KKGEPO_ALIASES` environment variable to point at a different YAML file.
+The tool now requires the `KKGEPO_ALIASES` environment variable to point at the YAML file containing all the alias definitions.
+If the variable is missing, `kkgepo` will print an error message and load no aliases.

 **Managing dependencies**:
 This project uses [uv](https://github.com/astral-sh/uv) for dependency